-77. Plaintiff and Class Members now face years of constant surveillance of their financial and personal records, monitoring, and loss of rights.
-The Class is incurring and will continue to incur such damages in addition to any fraudulent use of their PII.
+63. Plaintiff and Class Members now face years of constant surveillance of their financial and personal records, monitoring, and loss of rights.
+The Class is incurring and will continue to incur such damages in addition to any fraudulent use of their Private Information.

-Defendant Fails To Comply With FTC Guidelines
+Defendant Failed to Comply with FTC Guidelines

-- 78. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
-According to the FTC, the need for data security should be factored into all business decision-making. - 79.
+- 64. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
+According to the FTC, the need for data security should be factored into all business decision-making. - 65.
 In 2016, the FTC updated its publication, Protecting Personal Information: A Guide for Business, which established cyber-security guidelines for businesses.
-These guidelines note that businesses should protect the personal consumer information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.28 - 80.
-The guidelines also recommend that businesses use an intrusion detection system to expose a breach as soon as it occurs; monitor all incoming traffic for activity indicating someone is attempting to hack the system; watch for large amounts of data being transmitted from the system; and have a response plan ready in the event of a breach.29 - 81.
-The FTC further recommends that companies not maintain PII longer than is needed for authorization of a transaction; limit access to sensitive data; require complex passwords to be used on networks; use industry-tested methods for security; monitor for suspicious activity on the network; and verify that third-party service providers have implemented reasonable security measures.
+These guidelines note that businesses should protect the personal consumer information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.23 - 66.
+The guidelines also recommend that businesses use an intrusion detection system to expose a breach as soon as it occurs; monitor all incoming traffic for activity indicating someone is attempting to hack the system; watch for large amounts of data being transmitted from the system; and have a response plan ready in the event of a breach.24